fnordoglargh/BoardGameLeague/ABOUT.md

 * Several other special cases like games ending in draws must be tested and enhanced.
 * Deselect statistics comboboxes when report tab is left.
+* Changes in existing entries are not always noticed (e.g. for games).

 # Planned Features